398ja/cashu-mint/README.md

 ## TODO
 In no particular order:
-- Implement a native Lightning Network gateway
-- Implement additional gateways (Mobile Money, Strike, Stripe)
+- Implement additional gateways
 - Implement additional NUTs
 - Implement a web admin interface
-- Hashicorp Vault integration to store private keysDto.
+- Hashicorp Vault integration to store private keys.
 (The current vault is very basic and not fit for production use)
 - Unit tests

 ## License